Enter Highway Number(s)

 Don't forget the concept of ecological succession when selecting seed species.
 The most successful plant species for a project site will change over time in response to competition from other species, changes in soil structure, and other factors.
 Many disturbed sites are initially "colonized" by annuals and grasses and later support a more diverse cover of perennials, woody shrubs and large trees.
 Because of the uncertainty of plants that will thrive on a project site, designers often select a plant palette to provide both immediate cover (annuals and grasses) and long-term cover (perennials, woody shrubs and trees).

 Based upon your site analysis, reference site visit, and identified project goals and objectives, assemble a seed species mix.
 A typical seed mix may contain the following:

 There are a number of excellent online tools available to help identify seed species that meet project success criteria and are well suited to a particular geographic/climatic region.

 Lists of "pollinator friendly" seed species are available online at:

 TransPLANT is useful for identifying potential seed mixes.
 Built upon the U.S. Forest Service ecoregion classification system, TransPLANT provides a designer with a list of potential seed mixtures, based upon project District, County, Route and Post Mile information.

-After selecting a seed species mix, the next step is to determine an appropriate application rate for these seed species.
-In general, the goal here is to determine the appropriate number of mature plants per square foot, and then convert this number into pounds of seed/acre.
+After selecting a seed species mix, the next step is to determine an appropriate application rate.
+In general, the goal is to determine the appropriate number of mature plants per square foot, and then convert this number into pounds of seed/acre.
 Refer to “Commonly Used Seed Species” to convert from seeds/ft2 to lb/ac.